cloudevents/spec/expression-language.md

 ### 3.2.
 CloudEvent context identifiers and types

 Each CloudEvent context attribute and extension MUST be addressable from an expression using its identifier, as defined by the spec.
-For example, using `id` in an expression will address to the CloudEvent [id attribute][ce-id-attribute].
+For example, using `id` in an expression will address the CloudEvent [id attribute][ce-id-attribute].

 Unless otherwise specified, every attribute and extension MUST be represented by the _String_ type as its initial type.
 Through explicit and implicit type casting, the user can convert the addressed value instances to _Integer_ and